General Information FAQ Summer Undergraduate Research Program SURGe Application

 (We will provide a new application link in January 2025)

-In Summer 20023, we had the pleasure of hosting six awesome students from different undergraduate institutions all over the country!
+This summer, we have the pleasure of hosting ten awesome students from different undergraduate institutions all over the country!
 Check them out!!

-2. Abigail Clopton from Angelo State University (TAMUGENE Host Lab: Dr. Michael Golding)
+2. Ailyn Doganoglu from Gettysburg College (TAMUGENE Host Lab: Dr. Michael Golding)

-3. Elexys Peoples from Southwestern College (TAMUGENE Host Lab Dr. Heath Blackmon)
+3. Neryan Castrodad from UPR Aguadilla (TAMUGENE Host Lab Dr. Cedric Geoffroy)

-6. Luke Bamrud from Grand Canyon University (TAMUGENE Host Lab: Dr. Akhilesh Gaharwar)
+6. Kiera Griffin from Baylor University (TAMUGENE Host Lab: Dr. Jerome Menet)